How Feature Learning Can Improve Neural Scaling Laws: Power Law Scalings from Power Law Features

 \paragraph{General Scaling Law in the Feature Learning Regime} For $\gamma > 0$, approximations to our precise DMFT equations under power law spectra give the following sum of power laws

+where we neglect prefactor constants that are independent of $t,N,B$.
 We see that in the rich regime, all exponents except for the model bottleneck are either the same or are improved.
 For {\it easy tasks} and super-easy tasks where $\beta > 1$, we recover the same approximate scaling laws as those computed in the linear model of \cite{bordelon2024dynamical} and \cite{paquette20244+}.
 For hard tasks, $\beta < 1$, all exponents except for the model bottleneck term are improved.
 Below we will explain why each of these terms can experience an improvement in the $\beta < 1$ case.
 We exhibit a phase diagram all of the cases highlighted in \eqref{eq:lazy_loss}, \eqref{eq:feature_learning_loss} in Figure \ref{fig:phase_plots}.

 \paragraph{Accelerated Training in Rich Regime} The key distinction between our model and the random feature model ($\gamma = 0$) is the limiting gradient flow dynamics, which allow for acceleration due to feature learning.
-For nonzero feature learning $\gamma > 0$, our theory predicts that in the $N \to \infty$ limit, the loss scales as a power law $\mathcal{L}(t) \sim t^{-\chi}$ where the exponent $\chi$ satisfies the following self-consistent equation
+For nonzero feature learning $\gamma > 0$, our theory predicts that in the $N \to \infty$ limit, the loss scales as a power law $\mathcal{L}(t) \sim t^{-\chi(\beta)}$ where the exponent $\chi(\beta)$ satisfies the following self-consistent equation